Dipolar optimal control of entangled current states: Abstract

 \section{Abstract}

 Quantum state control is a fundamental tool for quantum technologies.
-In this work, we propose and analyze the use of quantum optimal control that exploits the dipolar interaction of ultracold atoms on a lattice ring, focusing on the generation of selected states with entangled circulation.
+In this work, we propose and analyze the use of quantum optimal control to exploit the dipolar interaction of ultracold atoms on a lattice ring, focusing on the generation of selected states with entangled circulation.
 This scheme requires time-dependent control over the orientation of the magnetic field, a technique that is feasible in ultracold atom laboratories.
 The system's evolution is driven by just two independent control functions.
-We describe the symmetry constraints and other requirements of this approach, and numerically test them using the extended Bose-Hubbard model.
+We describe the symmetry constraints of this approach and numerically test them using the extended Bose-Hubbard model.
 We find that the proposed control can engineer entangled current states with perfect fidelity across a wide range of systems, and that in the remaining cases, the theoretical upper bounds for fidelity are reached.

-\paragraph{ Introduction}
+\section{Introduction}

 Efficient control of quantum systems represents one of the fundamental prerequisites for multiple quantum technologies, such as quantum computing \cite{farhi_quantum_2001, chen_gapped_2009}, simulation \cite{sorensen_adiabatic_2010, ljubotina_optimal_2022}, and metrology \cite{lin_optimal_2021}.
-However, it presents a challenge because of the intrinsic fragility of quantum states.
-To tackle this problem, numerous approaches for the engineering of quantum states have been proposed, spanning from adiabatic techniques \cite{jarzynski_generating_2013, venuti_relaxation_2017, hatomura_shortcuts_2024} to more sophisticated methods based on the principles of Quantum Optimal Control (QOC) theory \cite{albertini_notions_2002, dong_quantum_2010, glaser_training_2015, dalessandro_introduction_2021, koch_quantum_2022}.
+However, such control presents a challenge because of the intrinsic fragility of quantum states.
+To tackle this problem, numerous approaches for the engineering of quantum states have been proposed, spanning from integrable systems \cite{grun_protocol_2022} and adiabatic techniques \cite{jarzynski_generating_2013, venuti_relaxation_2017, hatomura_shortcuts_2024} to more sophisticated methods based on the principles of Quantum Optimal Control (QOC) theory \cite{albertini_notions_2002, dong_quantum_2010, glaser_training_2015, dalessandro_introduction_2021, koch_quantum_2022}.